Register to enable "Calculate" button for pipe flow calculator.

 that is input or output will be P1.

 What are minor losses?
-Minor losses are head (energy) losses due to valves,
+Minor losses in pipe flow calculations are head (energy) losses due to valves,

 pipe bends, pipe entrances (for fluid flowing from a tank to a pipe), and pipe exits